-Vertical curve: A curve inserted between two lengths of a road or railway which are at different slopes.
-Also, a smooth parabolic curve in the vertical plane used to connect two grades of different slope to avoid an abrupt transition in passing from one to the other.
+Vertical curve: A smooth parabolic curve in the vertical plane used to connect two grades of different slope to avoid an abrupt transition in passing from one to the other.

 Viaduct: A bridge that conveys a road or a railroad over a valley; often constructed of a series of arches supported by piers.
 See also Pier structure.